robitex/barracuda/README.md

 ![a SVG formatted Code39 symbol](/test/test-ga-svg/test-code39.svg)

-Internal modules is structured to ensure good performance and to allow a complete user control over barcode symbol parameters :thumbsup: .
+Internal modules are structured to ensure good performance and to allow a complete user control over barcode symbol parameters :thumbsup: .

 Although development is in beta stage, `barracuda` has a good level of stability.

-## Current version information
+## Current version

 Version: v0.0.9.1
 Date: 2019-12-04

 ## Barcode symbologies list

-So far, are supported
+So far, are supported:

 - Code 39
 - Code 128